jagdish-15/QuoteStash/README.md

 # QuoteStash

+## Status
+**Work in Progress:** This project is currently under development.
+Features may change and be unavailable.
+The implementation is subject to updates.

 ## Overview
 QuoteStash is a web application that generates random quotes from the ZenQuotes API at the click of a button, providing users with a daily dose of inspiration.
 Users can press the "Get Quote" button to receive a new quote, making it an engaging way to discover and share motivational sayings.